gchetty/ab-line-classifier/README.md

-This repository contains work relating to development and validation of an A-line vs. B-line ultrasound image classifier that was used for the creation of the paper [UPDATE PAPER TITLE](link-to-the-peper.com).
+This repository contains work relating to development and validation of an A-line vs. B-line ultrasound image classifier that was used for the creation of the paper _A deep learning solution for the classification of normal versus abnormal lung parenchyma on lung ultrasound: a multicentre study_ (a link will be added upon publication).

 ## Table of Contents
 1. [**_Getting Started_**](#getting-started)